Irving v Penguin Books Ltd: Ruling

 The judgment was presented on 11 April 2000, although the lawyers had received the decision 24 hours earlier.
 To the large crowd assembled, the judge read portions of his written judgment.

 The written judgment came out to 349 pages.
 Following an introduction and a discussion of the complaint, more than three-quarters of the written judgment is devoted to an analysis of all the evidence that was presented.
 Only then does the judge get to his findings on the evidence.

 The judge deems that "in the course of his prolonged cross-examination, Evans justified each and every one of the criticisms on which the Defendants have chosen to rely."
 On the issue of Auschwitz, the judge states "My conclusion is that the various categories of evidence do 'converge' in the manner suggested by the Defendants...
 Having considered the various arguments advanced by Irving to assail the effect of the convergent evidence relied upon by the Defendants, it is my conclusion that no objective, fair-minded historian would have serious cause to doubt that there were gas chambers at Auschwitz and that they were operated on a substantial scale to kill hundreds of thousands of Jews," and "it follows that it is my conclusion that Irving's denials of these propositions were contrary to the evidence."
 Furthermore, "the allegation that Irving is a racist is also established."

 Ultimately, the judge ruled that the defence succeeded in proving everything they claimed in trial but for two assertions: that Irving had broken an agreement with the Moscow archives and mishandled the glass plates containing Goebbels' diaries, and that he hung a portrait of Hitler above his desk.
-However, the judge pointed out that "the charges against Irving that have been proved to be true are of sufficient gravity", that those two claims mentioned above would "not have any material effect on Irving's reputation."
+However, the judge pointed out that "the charges against Irving that have been proved to be true are of sufficient gravity", and when taking that into account, adding those two claims mentioned above would "not have any material effect on Irving's reputation."
 The judge decided this in accordance with section 5 of the Defamation Act 1952, which states that a justification defence can succeed despite the failure to prove minor assertions.